-PLEASE NOTE THAT THIS POST HAS BEEN UPDATED IN OCTOBER 2019.
+PLEASE NOTE THAT THIS POST WAS UPDATED IN SEPTEMBER 2020.
 PLEASE GO TO THE FOLLOWING LINK FOR THE UPDATED VERSION:

 100% Renewables had the pleasure to catch up with many of our clients at the recent Cities Power Partnership Summit in Kiama.
 The Cities Power Partnership is Australia’s largest local government climate network, made up of over 100 councils across the country, representing almost 11 million Australians.
 Local councils who join the partnership make five action pledges in either renewable energy, efficiency, transport or working in partnership to tackle climate change.